John Jones (racing driver)

-John Jones (born October 19, 1965 in Thunder Bay, Ontario), is a former driver in the CART Championship Car series.
-He raced in the 1988, 1989, 1991, and 1992 seasons with 41 career starts, including the 1989 Indianapolis 500.
+John Bradley Jones (born October 19, 1965 in Thunder Bay, Ontario) is a Canadian former driver.
+He raced in the CART PPG IndyCar World Series from 1988-1992, with 41 career starts including the 1989 Indianapolis 500.
 He finished in the top ten 11 times, including four in 7th position in 1988, when he finished the season in 11th position and was named Rookie of the Year.

 John's brother Hunter Jones was also an active driver in the CART Indy Lights championship.

+Personal life

+He married Sports Car Club of America Trans-Am Series manager Robyn Watkins in April 1990.
+They have two children.
+Jones holds an architecture degree.

+Racing results

+Complete International Formula 3000 results

+(key) (Races in bold indicate pole position; races in italics indicate fastest lap.)